macCesar/purgetss-docs/docs/Commands.md

 ```

 :::info
-This is the first command that writes to the `config.js` file..
-If you find any issues..
-Please report them to fix them as soon as possible!!
+This is the first command that writes to the `config.js` file.
+If you find any issues, please report them so we can fix them as soon as possible!
 :::

 ## `color-module` command
+The `color-module` command creates a file called `purgetss.colors.js` in the `lib` folder, which contains all of the colors defined in `config.js`.

+This command will create a file named `purgetss.colors.js` in the `lib` folder, containing all the colors defined in the `config.js` file.

 ```bash
 > purgetss color-module